SiMoM0/SortingAlgorithms/README.md

 Swap elements from the end of the list to the beginning, moving the minor element in the first position of th list/sublist.
 This algorithms is O(n^2).

+### Insertion Sort
+Insert one item at a time in the right position of the left partial sorted list.
+The algorithm has a time complexity of O(n^2).

 ### Merge Sort
 A divide and conquer sorting algorithm.
 It has a time complexity of O(nlogn).

 ### Quick Sort
 Another divide and conquer sorting algorithm like Merge Sort.
-Still a time complexity of O(nlogn)
+Still a time complexity of O(nlogn).

 ### Heap Sort
 A sorting algorithm based on Binary Heap data structure.
-It has a time complexity of O(nlogn)
+It has a time complexity of O(nlogn).